top of page

 About Us

-Guided by visions given by the spirit of our Ancestors and a deep-rooted kinship with our sister organization - the Turtle Lodge (Sagkeeng, Manitoba) - we have built the Wheel of Life Society's landmark Healing House.
+Guided through visions given by the spirit of our Ancestors and a deep-rooted kinship with our sister organization - the Turtle Lodge (Sagkeeng, Manitoba) - we have built the Healing House

-For the betterment of all future generations and those living now, we are a house of knowledge, a place of healing, and stewards for the land that we are all responsible for.
+For the betterment of all future generations and those living now, we are a house of knowledge, a place of healing, and stewards of the land that we are all responsible for.

 President